Luke and Brian Comer: Galway United

 Since 2013 the brothers have sponsored Galway United and invested several million in the club.
 In March 2022 the Galway United Friends Co-operative Society voted to allow a bid by the Comer Group to become the majority owners of the club.

 Horse racing

-Luke Comer, who is resident in Monaco for tax purposes, breeds and trains race horses in Ireland.
+Luke Comer, who is resident in Monaco for tax purposes, breeds and trained race horses in Ireland.

 In September 2023 his trainer's licence was suspended for three years after twelve of his horses tested positive for anabolic steroids.
 He was fined €60,000 for the positive tests and an additional €5,000 for having incorrectly told the Irish Horseracing Regulatory Board (IHRB) that he had an unblemished record.
 He was also ordered to pay 80% of the IHRB's legal costs, amounting to a bill of around £644,000.
 In June 2024, he lost an appeal against the suspension.
 In August 2024 Luke Comer's son, Luke Comer junior, had his licence suspended by the IHRB and was ordered to pay €20,000 to Treo Eile (an organisation for rehoming and retraining retired racehorses) after horse carcases were found on his land.

+In September 2026, Luke Comer senior was disqualified from racing as he had failed to pay the IHRB €1,391,197.80 owed to them.
+As a disqualified person, he is no longer allowed to train or own any horse entered in a race or to enter a racecourse except as a member of the public.